anakic/querystorm-docs/docs/General/Preprocessor.md

 However, there are several reasons why this might be useful:

-- It allows defining and referencing variables with engines that do not natively support user defined variables (e.g. SQLite)
+- It allows defining and referencing variables with engines that do not natively support user-defined variables (e.g. SQLite)
 - It allows formatting values before inserting into SQL code
 - It allows using cell values as parameters when working with databases that do not support named parameters (e.g. ODBC, Access)
 - It allows injecting raw SQL into queries

 ## Defining Excel functions

 The second important task of the preprocessor is declaring functions that can be used from Excel.
-The body of the function is written in SQL, and the declaration of the function via the preprocessor.
+The body of the function is written in SQL and the declaration of the function via the preprocessor.

 For example: